From mingling gacha, isekai, and TSF.

 Maybe my very existence was an unnatural one, and I was truly an imposter… but that did not change my feelings, the sensations that reverberated through my mind, and the feelings that fluttered amongst my heart.
 In the event that a disturbance was to be discovered, or that another Isadore appeared before me, it would be appropriate to engage in these quandaries further.
 But for now, I knew what I wanted.
 I had an identity I associated with and loved dearly, and I had people all around me whom I loved far more than anyone else I could recollect from my life in another world.
 I locked my fingers with Zyrus’s as I became tired from such mental deliberations and soon found myself drifting off to sleep.
 As I drifted into unconsciousness, my thoughts were those of hope of the bliss that awaits me the next day, and the day after that, and every day that remained in my life.
 The life of a hero.
 The life of a loving woman.
 The life of Isadore Ivalliance

 I originally planned on this story being more extensive, long-winded, and generally cruel, emphasizing how mind-numbing and malicious gacha games could be.
 But as I was writing it, fleshing out the character of Isadore, drawing loads of inspiration from the character Mym from Dragalia Lost, and thinking about how to differentiate this story from my other works, I began gravitating towards a happier ending and wound up making something that could be considered a straightforward hope-filled TSF story, if not for the shades of identity death and gradual acceptance.
-It took me a while to find out what the flavor of this story, but once I reached the mirror scene, I recalled the short interactive flash story, Free Will, by Ian Samson, and took my cues from that building it into something that, while different from my past work, was refreshing to write.
+It took me a while to find out what the flavor of this story, but once I reached the mirror scene, I recalled the short interactive flash story, Free Will by Ian Samson… which has been delisted, along with Samson’s back catalog… That is incredibly upsetting.
+Um, anyways, I took cues from that to build it into something.
+Something that, while different from my past work, was refreshing to write.